-After finalisation and submission, investment concepts are validated by a dedicated evaluation team of the EUCF.
-As the investment concept can be developed in national language, beneficiaries are also asked to draft a corresponding English Summary.
+After finalisation of the investment concepts, they are validated by a dedicated evaluation team based on an English Summary drafted by the beneficiaries.
+An English Summary is used for the validation as the investment concept is developed in national language.
 The English Summary of the investment concept is kept concise, comprising of key figures that allow for a good overview and understanding of the proposed investment.

-The investment concept is validated with the help four quality criteria that have to be met in order to receive the second payment of the EUCF grant, corresponding to 30% of the total value and to successfully proceed with the investment concept implementation.
+The English Summary is validated with the help of quality criteria that have to be met in order to receive the second payment of the EUCF grant, corresponding to 30% of the total value and to successfully proceed with the investment concept implementation.
+In case inconsistent information, missing data or calculation mistakes are identified in the English Summary, the beneficiary is notified via the EUCF website user zone and can improve and re-submit the document.